Chaplaincy Team is comprised of Rev Dr James Campbell SJ, Mrs Joan Conway and Sr Elizabeth Ryan FCJ.

 - Supporting students of other traditions by ensuring, for example, that prayer space is available as requested

-Sr Elizabeth Ryan FCJ and Mrs Joan Conway are our part-time chaplains.
-Both share an office (A22B) in Heythrop's main building, group floor opposite the lift.
+Rev Dr James Campbell SJ is the College Chaplain, supported by Sr Elizabeth Ryan FCJ and Mrs Joan Conway.
+Their office (A22B) is in Heythrop's main building, ground floor opposite the lift.

 firstname.lastname@example.org or call 020 7795 4138.

 We use the Maria Assumpta Chapel for most of our services on campus.
 The chapel is adjacent to the main college building and is run by the Sisters of the Assumption who live on the site and who are an important part of our community life at Heythrop.

 Muslim Prayer Room